MrCPJT/Antibiotic-resistance/README.md

      - In the second case, we considered different scenarios (mutualism, competition, predation), based on initial conditions and interactivity parameters, and investigated how such can affect the system's dynamics.

 ### Data fitting
-- Given novel mono and co-culture data for two bacterial species; attempted to fit the data to existing models (gLV and pairwise) using a collection of different methods, including:
+Given novel mono and co-culture data for two bacterial species; attempted to fit the data to existing models (gLV and pairwise) using a collection of different methods, including:
 - Ordinary least-squares regression (MATLAB)
   - Make sensible assumptions and approximations to paramater values -> Iterrate through pairs of estimate parameters to find minimum distance -> Update search
   - Requires a lot of manual exploration (updating of parameters, exploring parameter space for minimum, etc)

 - Bayesian Inferencing (R, Stan)
   - Inferencing conducted using R and RStan package.
-    - MCMC sampling/estimates are enabled through RStan (usually requiring C++, powerful)
+  - MCMC sampling/estimates are enabled through RStan (powerful and robust - usually requiring C++)
   - Sampling requires a master 'R script' and a respective 'Stan file' to call (details can be found in the repository)